lshvetsov/Angular_application/notes/notes.md

 - Reactive (Form is created programmatically and synchronized with DOM)

 ## Template-driven approach (TDA)

+In nutshell, we pass or bind an object from the DOM to the TS model to process it.

 Main functionality - ```FormsModule``` imported to ```app.module.ts```.
 Angular recognize form by the tag ```<form>``` (selector).